If you have a medical condition that the College should be aware of, please complete the relevant form and return to the Information Centre.

 There are a number of options available:

-- Attend a College Open Day where the SEND team will be on duty to provide information about the support available for young people with SEND.
-Click here for information on upcoming Open Days.
+- Attend a College Open Day where the Additional Learning Support Team will be on duty to provide information about the support available for young people with SEND.
+Click here for information on upcoming Open Days

 - Apply for a course.
 You will be invited to disclose support needs during the application process.
-This will then trigger an invitation to meet a member of the SEND team to discuss support.
+This will then trigger an invitation to meet a member of the Additional Learning Support Team to discuss support.

-- Contact the Disability Support team directly by telephoning 0207 258 2822 to make an appointment or by emailing email@example.com.
+- Contact the Additional Learning Support Team directly by telephoning 0207 258 2822 to make an appointment or by emailing email@example.com.

 How does the college know if students need extra help?